 Women, girls and gender in extremism

-The neo-Nazi terrorist death squad NSU (national socialist underground/ Nationalsozialistischer Untergrund) which was uncovered in 2011 in Germany after having killed ten people – nine of which were perceived foreigners – in execution manner, over a period of some twelve years, while also producing denigrating and cynical videos about their victims, consisted of two men and one woman.
-The NSU gang was part of a wider under-cover militant neo-Nazi network, encompassing approximately 20% females, with tendency to rise.
+The neo-Nazi terrorist death squad NSU (Nationalsozialistischer Untergrund) which was uncovered in 2011 in Germany after having killed at least ten people – nine of which were perceived as foreigners – in execution manner, over a period of some twelve years, while also producing denigrating and cynical videos about their victims, consisted of two men and one woman.
+The NSU gang was part of a wider under-cover militant neo-Nazi network, encompassing approximately 20 perscent females, with tendency to rise.

 We do not yet know enough about how and why quite a few young women move into violent extremism – while, in general, women, mothers, families are regarded powerful factors of prevention.
 Above all, however, we don't know much about what the gender aspect may mean methodologically for employing impactful interventions of deradicalisation and hate crime rehabilitation – be it in prison, probation or community, both with women and men.